 Big shout out to Farrow & Ball for supplying all of the paints and the ones i'm using for the mural!
 Select Blinds kindly extended a discount on their roman shades.
 However, opinions are all my own and I stand by these products.

-If you're tuning in via the One Room Challenge and want to stay up to date on the progress, subscribe to my blog via email or Bloglovin'!
-Also, follow along on Instagram where I'll share stories of the transformation along the way.
+If you're tuning in via the One Room Challenge and want to stay up to date on all of my home's transformations, subscribe to get future posts in your email!
+Also, follow along on Instagram for daily updates.
 You're seeing only a sneak preview of the mural, so be sure to come back for more progress updates!

 Fall One Room Challenge progress: